bow-swift/nef-editor-server/README.md

 - **Content-Type** application/json
 - **Body** PlaygroundBookGenerated

-> This repo provides `NefEditorData` module in order to keep sync the models for request/response between client and backend.
+> This repo provides `NefEditorData` module in order to keep the models for request/response in sync between frontend and backend.

 &nbsp;